wseide/miniproject1/section1.md

 pwd = stands for "present working directory" and is used to print the current working directory path being used

 To implement this command correctly, simply type pwd in command line

+mv = stand for move and is used for moving files or directories from one place to another.
+It can be used for single files, multiple files and directories.

+This command requires atleast one source and one destination to be implemented correctly.
+The destination is where the source or sources will be moved to.

+To correctly use this command, simply type git mv followed by source and destination